s14321k/Interview-Qusions-markdowns/JavaBasic.md

 10. Explain Polymorphism and encapsulation
 11. Major Issues in the project.
 12. Singleton design pattern

-## 13. How to handle multithreading in the project

-Handling multithreading in a project involves managing and coordinating the execution of multiple threads to achieve parallelism or concurrency.
-Multithreading is essential for improving the performance and responsiveness of applications.
-Here are some guidelines on how to handle multithreading in a Java project:

-### 1. **Understand the Basics:**

-* Have a solid understanding of basic multithreading concepts, such as threads, synchronization, locks, and thread safety.

-### 2. **Use Thread-safe Data Structures:**

-* Utilize thread-safe collections and data structures from the `java.util.concurrent` package to avoid data corruption and ensure consistency in a multithreaded environment.

-### 3. **Synchronization:**

-* Use synchronization mechanisms, such as `synchronized` blocks or methods, to control access to shared resources and prevent race conditions.

-### 4. **Atomic Operations:**

-* When dealing with simple operations that should be executed atomically, consider using atomic classes from the `java.util.concurrent.atomic` package.

-### 5. **Thread Pools:**

-* Prefer using thread pools for managing and reusing threads.
-The `ExecutorService` and `ThreadPoolExecutor` classes provide a convenient way to implement thread pools.

-### 6. **Callable and Future:**

-* Use `Callable` and `Future` interfaces to perform tasks in parallel and retrieve results asynchronously.

-### 7. **Concurrency Utilities:**

-* Leverage the high-level concurrency utilities provided by the `java.util.concurrent` package, such as `CountDownLatch`, `CyclicBarrier`, and `Semaphore`, for more complex coordination among threads.

-### 8. **Avoid Deadlocks:**

-* Be cautious about potential deadlocks by carefully ordering the acquisition of locks and avoiding circular dependencies.

-### 9. **Thread Safety in Singleton Classes:**

-* If using singleton classes, ensure that they are thread-safe.
-Consider using the double-checked locking pattern or use a thread-safe initialization approach.

-### 10. **Volatile Keyword:**

-* Use the `volatile` keyword for variables that are accessed by multiple threads to ensure proper visibility of changes.

-### 11. **Thread Interruption:**

-* Be aware of thread interruption.
-Consider using `Thread.interrupt()` and handling `InterruptedException` appropriately.

-### 12. **ThreadLocal:**

-* Utilize `ThreadLocal` to store thread-specific data, avoiding interference between threads.

-### 13. **Avoid Excessive Synchronization:**

-* Minimize the scope of synchronized blocks to avoid unnecessary contention and improve performance.

-### 14. **Testing and Debugging:**

-* Test your multithreaded code thoroughly, especially for race conditions and deadlocks.
-Debugging multithreaded applications can be challenging, so use tools like thread dumps and profilers.

-### 15. **Asynchronous Programming:**

-* Consider using asynchronous programming patterns and libraries (e.g., CompletableFuture) for managing concurrency and responsiveness in applications.

-### 16. **Java Concurrency Frameworks:**

-* Explore higher-level concurrency frameworks and libraries, such as Akka, for building scalable and resilient concurrent systems.

-### 17. **Documentation:**

-* Clearly document your multithreading strategy, especially if using complex synchronization mechanisms, to aid maintainability.

-### 18. **Use Modern Java Features:**

-* Consider using features introduced in modern Java versions, such as the `java.util.concurrent` enhancements in Java 8 and later.

-By following these guidelines, you can effectively handle multithreading in your project and create robust, scalable, and efficient concurrent applications.
-Keep in mind that multithreading requires careful consideration and testing to ensure correct and reliable behavior.

 14. How to deploy in jenkins
 15. Thumb rule of Junit testing
 16. Why String is immutable?